This article is part of a 3-part series. Read Part I here and Part III here.

 The brands that survive in this new era will be the ones we want to buy into, not simply buy from.
 Average is over.
 Mediocrity is out the window along with our summer travel plans.
 The bland, the dull, the middle of the roaders – forget about it.

 As communications practitioners we can support the transformation, helping society shift its focus from unfettered consumerism to cooperative networks.

 But it’ll take courage.
 In a sense we’ll need to become dissidents, contending with those stuck in the past, or who like to feed fear.
 As we step up to create a future where we’re in right relationships with all of our stakeholders, we restore greater balance and harmony, and we create a foundation for meaningful progress.
 Google dropped it so let’s us pick it up: Don’t be evil.
 Do the right thing.

 How else will the pandemic affect communications?
-Read Part I here, which focuses on the conditions which have led to the transformation of communications.
+Read Part III here, or skip back to Part I here, which focuses on the conditions which have led to the transformation of communications.

 In the meantime, feel free to share your comments, questions and challenges.